-SPELD NSW is delighted that Professors Snowling and Hulme have agreed to present two research talks at this unmissable evening event.
+SPELD NSW looks forward to presenting two research talks at this unmissable evening event.

 Professor Margaret (Maggie) Snowling is President of St. John’s College and Professor of Psychology at the University of Oxford.
 She is also professionally qualified as a clinical psychologist.
 Her research on children’s reading and language is at the interface of psychology and education and she is committed to widening access to higher education.